Big Break Regional Shoreline

-Big Break Regional Shoreline is a regional park in Oakley, Contra Costa County, northern California.
-It is a part of the East Bay Regional Park District system.
+Big Break Regional Shoreline is a 1,648 acre regional park in Oakley, Contra Costa County, northern California.
+It is a part of the East Bay Regional Park District system and opened in 2005.

 Delta Visitor Center

 The park features an $11 million, 5,000-square-foot Delta Visitor Center, which operates as a natural history museum, science laboratory, and staging area for paddling and hiking trips along the Sacramento–San Joaquin River Delta.
 The new visitor center opened in October 2012.